Exposing The Makings Of A Monster: Testing

 The treatment itself consists of a series of specific adjustments to the upper cervical spine over a certain prescribed period of time.
 In order to accomplish this, we use a tool that gently moves the Atlas back where it belongs.
 This tool is a spring-loaded, hand-held mechanical instrument that provides a quick, low-force impulse (sometimes with a torque if needed) at specific points.
 This procedure has to be repeated very often over a pre-determined treatment period.
 This is because the ligaments in your upper cervical spine may be used to the old ‘wrong’ position.
 There may also be scarring in the spine and/or soft tissues.
 All of these structures have to become used to their new corrected position.
 Think of braces on your teeth.
 It won’t work if you only wear it for one day.

-The theory is that this tool is highly effective because of two distinct reasons: the first is based on the speed of the device.
+The first is based on the speed of the device.
 The instrument is so quick that the body’s muscles are less likely to tense in response, and resist the treatment, as patients are sometimes apt to do, especially if they are in a lot of pain.
 The lack of muscle resistance may facilitate the treatment effectiveness.
-The second is that the applied force is localized and specific and does not add any bending movement to the joint.

-While ongoing research is still needed, it is also theorized that this treatment decreases meningeal compression.
-The meninges are three layers that surround the brain and spinal cord and can become trapped, pulled, or compressed after neck or head trauma.
-This technique causes a massive normalizing shift of the autonomic or automatic nervous system.
-This often results in the patient feeling almost euphoric and very relaxed during and immediately after the test.
 I have made a dramatic difference in many patients’ lives using this work as one of my tools, and I highly recommend it if you are suffering from not only CRPS, but any chronic pain condition such as fibromyalgia, migraines, failed surgeries, POTS, and many others.

 It is important that you know this this technique does not hurt.
 It is very gentle and in most cases, may be used even after a patient has suffered from significant neck trauma or even after surgeries and/or spinal cord injuries.

-2) Second Punch: Frequency Specific Microcurrent (Fsm)
+2) Second Punch: Frequency Specific Microcurrent (FSM)

 In order to stimulate and encourage healing of the tissues, we use FSM.
 There is much to be done in this department if a patient suffers from CRPS.
-The inflammation needs to be decreased all the way from the spinal cord to the nerves.
-We must remove scar tissue, and help the body to heal ligaments, muscles, bones, and nerves.
-In addition, we need to stop the nerves from “leaking” sodium, potassium and calcium.
-FSM is used to accomplish all this.

-What is Microcurrent?
 It is a very small current (millionths of an ampere), too small to be detected by the sensory nerves.
-An ampere is a measure of the movement of electrons past a certain point, and it tells us how strong an electric current is, Because the current is so small, it is not painful, even for CRPS patients.
+An ampere is a measure of the movement of electrons past a certain point, and it tells us how strong an electric current is, because the current is so small, it is not painful, even for CRPS patients.
 It is the same kind of current your body naturally produces in each cell.
 It is also FDA approved.
 Microcurrent was first used by doctors in Europe about three decades ago to stimulate acupressure points and stimulating bone repair in fractures that would not heal.

 At least one study has shown that microcurrent increased ATP production in rat skin 500%.
 ATP is the chemical that the body uses for energy in order to perform all its functions, including healing.
-The current also increased amino acid transport into the cells by 70%, as well as waste product removal56.
+The current also increased amino acid transport into the cells by 70%, as well as waste product removal.
 Obviously, this will greatly encourage repair and healing in tissues.

 When we look at cells at a subatomic (smaller than the atom) level, we realize that cells are made up of tiny particles called protons, electrons, and neutrons.
 These particles continuously move around (vibrate).
 Every specific tissue has a frequency that is unique to that tissue, like a fingerprint or a signature.
 FSM utilizes to channels that deliver the current to the body.
 One addresses a specific tissue by targeting its frequency, and the other neutralizes a specific condition or pathology.
 Again, the current is too small to be perceived by the patient and does not hurt.

 There are no known negative side effects or risks to the patient, although the patient may experience a brief detoxification reaction after initial treatments.
-We therefor encourage patients to drink a lot of water both prior to and after treatments.
+We therefore encourage patients to drink a lot of water both prior to and after treatments.
 Not only does it minimize detoxification, but it also increases the success of the treatment (as you know water is a great conductor of electricity).

 FSM is taught by Carolyn McMakin, DC, one of my favorite mentors.
-She and George Douglas DC developed a system whereby we use specific frequencies clinically, using the FSM device, effective in treating different conditions, including the neurologic dysfunction that often results in CRPS.
+She and George Douglas, DC developed a system whereby we use specific frequencies clinically, using the FSM device, effective in treating different conditions, including the neurologic dysfunction that often results in CRPS.
 Doctor McMakin used this system to treat her own son’s nervous system.
 He suffered from CRPS.
 As a result, his body healed his CRPS after his Central Nervous System was normalized using FSM.
-When combined with our two other systems, we find that this treatment is an incredibly effective part of the treatment of the neurologic symptoms of CRPS.

 3) Third Punch: Rehabilitating The Nervous System

-Lastly, we use a system called Quantum Neurology, developed by Dr. George Gonzalez, DC.
-This system was designed to rehabilitate every aspect of the Nervous System.
-Dr. Gonzalez developed this system in order to treat his wife, Lori, after she suffered a spinal cord injury.
-After seeing countless famous doctors all over the country, Dr. Gonzalez realized that no single system existed that was designed to rehabilitate the nervous system.
-His work was based upon the premise that if the body suffers from a chronic injury, the brain will eventually start ‘ignoring’ this injury.
-The reason for this is that the injury will act as an ‘energy vampire’, robbing the rest of the body of energy on a daily basis in order to rush the stolen energy to the sight of the chronic injury, much like a slow ‘energy leak’.
-As you know, energy cannot be created or destroyed.
-However, it can be transferred.
 Now, let’s pretend that we can put a monetary value on energy, and your body is allowed $100 in order to survive every day.
 Every function will require some money.
 For example, walking may require $5 per leg, digestion $3, etc. If you have a chronic injury (such as CRPS) the body will start to ignore it, or else the injury will rob all the other functions and body parts of their share of this $100.
 This will cause the body to function at less than optimum.
 This is a necessary function, but it does not encourage healing of chronic injuries when we need it.

 When you take a painkiller, the body will have to rob its other functions and parts of valuable energy to devote to eliminating the painkiller.
 As a result, the body stops paying attention to the injury (like a whimpering baby), in order to pay attention to the screaming baby, the toxic chemical that is the painkiller.
 As a result, you no longer feel the pain, and this brings relief.
-In much the same way, injuries that are being ignored because they result in “energy leaking” are not being worked on, they are being ignored.
-When you suffer from CRPS, this is not a good thing, obviously.
-The monster that is CRPS is being treated by the body as a whimpering baby, instead of a screaming one.

 In order to heal ‘glitches’ in the nervous system, we must first ‘show’ the brain (or remind it) that the nervous system is injured, and then assist the brain in healing the injury.
 We use this system to very gently heal the abnormal sensory nerves (causing you to be in pain when exposed to heat, cold, deep pressure, pain, light pressure, vibration, and circumferential pressure, such as tight clothes).
 This is not the same as the physical therapy sensory rehabilitation that most CRPS patients are used to, that focuses on continuing to expose the sensory nerves to a specific sensory stimulation, hoping to cause a ‘numbing down’ effect after a while, almost like a callous.
-Instead, our system consists of the premise that the injury is pointed out to the brain, and then gently assisted in fixing the ‘glitch’, often instantly, although re-injury may quickly happen in the beginning.
-The nervous system has to build up stamina and strength, at which point the corrections become permanent.
-In other words, this system “toughens” up your nervous system.
-It is like giving a soldier armor to wear, and is very important if we send your body out into a world where it could potentially be re- injured.

 Re- injury does not just mean physical injuries.
 Anything that puts stress on the nervous system may re- injure a fragile nervous system.
 Stress is defined as anything that changes the function of your body, even briefly.
 For example; eating a banana requires your body to make some changes and function in a certain way in order to digest it and eliminate its waste material.
 Therefor, even eating a banana is defined as a “stress”.
 When the nervous system is newly recovered, it is very vulnerable to re- injury.
 We encourage our patients to be very careful in the beginning phases of healing, even if they feel ready to take on the world.
 My golden rule is to do only 50% of what you feel you are (newly) capable of in the first 5-6 weeks of treatment.
 I have had some very enthusiastic patients over the years, and examples of re- injury include (but are not limited to) tilling a giant brand- new vegetable garden, riding a monstrous wooden roller coaster, remodeling a library in two days, and babysitting twin babies overnight.
 I wish I could make this stuff up!
 Fortunately, some of our old patients who suffer from CRPS have really put their bodies to the test.
 We have had patients undergo surgery, involved in car accidents, and even fracture the original CRPS site.
 So far, none of these patients have reported re-activation or spreading of the CRPS symptoms.